 The 10 Morning Habits of alegriasmuse:

 - Wake up really early – Like 5:30am!
 It sounds crazy, trust me I know.
 I’m a former Night Owl….we’re talking 3am-8am sleep hours.
-Not only is that not enough sleep in order to function properly but I kept reading a lot about highly successful people who made waking up super early a habit and they always wrote such encouraging words about how it effected their overall productivity (which is what sold me in the end!).
+First of all, that is not enough sleep in order to function properly.
+I’ve also read a lot about successful people who have made waking up super early a habit.
+They always write such encouraging words about how the early hour effects their overall productivity (which is what sold me in the end!).

-- Check my “daily to-do list” & social media stats – This section has the potential to get really lengthy, so I’m going to try to sum it up as best I can!
-Depending on how long I took to answer my “Steve Jobs question”, it should be about 6:40a by now.
+- Check my “daily to-do list” & social media stats – Depending on how long I took to answer my “Steve Jobs question”, it should be about 6:40a by now.
 I have 20 minutes before I must jump into my daughter’s bed to snuggle with her (see #6) so I need to get in front of my computer.
 My longest-standing work-related habit has been to look over my daily to-do list (written out the night before), then I check my: Email, Buffer, Twitter, Facebook, Pinterest and Instagram accounts, taking note of my social media stats for both my writing biz accounts @alegriasmuse and my small “Event & Wedding” biz (Creative Event Consultants) accounts @createventweds.
 Finally, it’s time to open up the WordPress Dashboard for my self-hosted website “alegriasmuse“ to make sure everything is running smoothly there.

 - Wake up child with lots of snuggles & tickles – My 6 year-old daughter loves both snuggles and tickles.
 These tickles must be mild at first since she’s just waking up but I like to stay in the snuggle phase as long as possible, as this particular habit is one of my favorites.
 I’ll jump into her bed and scoop her into my arms at 7a sharp, then get started on a healthy breakfast.
 Fortunately, her school does uniforms, she showers the night before and we live about ten minutes from her school, so we can make her 8a start time just fine 🙂